Key Dates

 The historic high school building was built in 1916 and utilized as the old Durango High School from 1917 until 1976.
 The property is registered with both the National Register of Historic Places and the Colorado State Register of Historic Places.

-A Master Facility Program from 1994 that considered using the former 9-R building as a combined municipal space is once again being considered.
+A Master Facility Program from 1994 that considered using the former 9-R building as a combined municipal space is once again being considered, including the demolition of the Arts and Sciences building (currently the Community Development/Engineering building at 215 E. 12th St.).
 In July 2022, the Durango Fire Protection District entered into a year-long memorandum of understanding with the city to explore the potential of rebuilding the city’s River City Hall property as the fire district’s downtown facility.
 A Master Facility Plan from 2015 also addressed space constraints faced by city government.
 The DFPD and the City of Durango worked out an agreement that included an exchange of River City Hall for the historic high school building on August 1st, 2023.

 Original Architects